 Conference for Primary Care Physicians

 This annual conference in primary care medicine provides an opportunity to refresh your knowledge about, and enthusiasm for, primary care medicine.
 This conference will focus on an evidence based review of practical information, new trends and discuss controversial topics useful for primary care physicians practicing in urban or rural areas.
-Educational activities include a Main Lecture Series which will provide a comprehensive review on Cardiology / Diabetes, Infectious Disease, Therapeutics, Paediatrics, Cancer, Addiction Medicine, Investigations, and Dermatology.
+Educational activities include a Main Lecture Series which will provide a comprehensive review on Cardiology / Diabetes, Labs / Investigations, Internal Medicine, Dermatology, Therapeutics, Psychiatry / Addiction, Paediatrics, and Surgery.
 Exemplary guest speakers have been chosen for their ability to communicate information and skills relevant to daily clinical practice.
 The speakers will also provide ample time for questions.